ColinDuquesnoy/MellowPlayer/README.md

 The software is written in **C++** using the **Qt5** GUI toolkit.

 *MellowPlayer is a qt based alternative to [NuvolaPlayer](https://tiliado.eu/nuvolaplayer/).
-It has been specifically designed to run on a KaOS platform (i.e. there are more features on kde than on any other platforms)*
+It has been specifically designed to run on a KDE platform (i.e. there are more features on kde than on any other platforms)*

 ## Status